 It appears that you're using a severely outdated version of Safari on Windows.
 Many features won't work correctly, and functionality can't be guaranteed.
 Please try viewing this website in Edge, Mozilla, Chrome, or another modern browser.
 Sorry for any inconvenience this may have caused!Read More about this safari issue.

 Such a simple pleasure, but so powerful.
-And this is one of the many things that I love about living in this river town; you can cross a bridge and hang out in that magical middle space any time.
+This is one of the many things that I love about living in this river town; you can cross a bridge and hang out in that magical middle space any time.

 There are four pedestrian bridges (also open to cyclists) spanning the river in the Little Rock area.
-The Clinton Presidential Park Bridge starts right at the edge of the Clinton Library grounds and arcs over into NLR where it begins a 15.6-mile loop that is a part of the Arkansas River Trail.
+The Clinton Presidential Park Bridge starts right at the edge of the Clinton Library grounds and arcs over into North Little Rock, where it begins a 15.6-mile loop that is a part of the Arkansas River Trail.
 You can walk or bike the entire loop.

 Farther out at Murray Lock and Dam, you will come to the most stunning of the pedestrian bridges – the Big Dam Bridge.
 Soaring high into the air directly over the Dam, it lives up to its name by being the longest pedestrian/cycling only bridge in America.
 The view is breathtaking, and this is the far end of the loop that starts at the Clinton Bridge.

 The last bridge you’ll come to is Two Rivers, which is smaller, but charming.
 It takes you out to a peninsula, where you can imagine that you’re on a river island.
 A bonus for this bridge is that it is short enough for family members of all ages – you’ll see strollers and wee ones on bikes, getting started on their adventures early.